-Resident Advisors (RAs) are the face and voice of University Housing for the 8,400 students living on campus.
-RAs live with and develop positive relationships with every resident in their community.
-RAs role model the Mustang Way, promote a safe and inclusive living environment, develop community among their residents and staff, and are committed to every student’s personal and academic success.
+Resident Advisors (RAs) are the face of University Housing for the almost 9,000 students living on campus.
+RAs live with and develop positive relationships with residents in their community.
+RAs role promote a safe and inclusive living environment, develop community among their residents and staff, and are committed to every student’s personal and academic success.

 Application Now Open

 To apply, fill out the application in your Cal Poly Portal under the University Housing tab.
 Click the apply button on the right side of your portal homepage.
 The deadline to apply is Sunday, December 17 at 11:59 p.m.

 The RA Experience.

 To support the community, this position includes both scheduled and unscheduled responsibilities so the number of hour/ week varies.
 Placement is based on a candidate’s skills and experiences along with departmental and community needs.
 You will have an opportunity to share your preferences prior to placement into a specific community.

 - Full-time students with a quarterly and cumulative GPA of 2.5 or higher.

 - Good standing with your academic College, University Housing Community Standards, and the Office of Student Rights and Responsibilities.
 Involvement/being found responsible for a policy violation prior to applying will not necessarily disqualify an applicant.

 - Available varied hours that include arriving prior to hall opening, staying past closing, including some break coverage.
 Hours will be scheduled and unscheduled and will include days, nights, and weekends.

 - Inclusive - accepting and welcoming of all identities through engaging in conversations about social change and privilege.